The Ultimate Guide to DMARC Reports in 2023

 Login to your account with GlockApps.

-Enter the domain and click “Next.”
+Enter a domain and click “Next.”

 Step 2.
-Select a DMARC Policy.
+Configure DMARC Record.

 The DMARC policy tells the email receiver what to do when an email message fails DMARC authentication.
 The following policies are available:

-Quarantine – an email is sent to the Spam folder if it fails the DMARC authentication.
+Quarantine – An email is sent to the Spam folder if it fails the DMARC authentication.

-Reject – an email is rejected and is never delivered if it fails the DMARC authentication.
+Reject – An email is rejected and is never delivered if it fails the DMARC authentication.

 If you want to use a different policy for subdomains, choose “Yes” and select a policy different from the one you set for your domain.